All Products

 No

-Generally, the initial size of JVM non-heap memory is dynamically calculated based on factors such as JVM version, operating system, and JVM parameters.
+Initial non-heap memory size.
+Dynamically calculated based on JVM version, operating system, and JVM parameters.

 Maximum JVM non-heap memory